GNB-UAM/RTH_plot_design/README.md

 - plot_lib/ contains also the rest of the code use for plots

 ## How to include in RTHybrid
+Instructions for devs, Plot designer is included by default in full RTHybrid program.

 Just copy these files in RTHybrid root folder:
 - plot_main.pyw
 - plot.sh